Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

-Note that $\Hom(\QCoh(X),\QCoh(-))$ is a stack for the fpqc topology, whereas $X$ is only known to be a stack for the fppf topology---unless it has quasi-affine diagonal \cite[Cor.~10.7]{MR1771927}.
-This indicates that the restrictions on $T$ in Theorem \ref{T:main_tannaka:aff_stab} could be necessary when $\Delta_X$ is not quasi-affine.
-In particular, we do not know if noetherian algebraic stacks with affine stabilizers are stacks in the fpqc topology.
-Nonetheless, we are able to establish the following result. \begin{corollary} Let $X$ be a quasi-separated algebraic stack with affine stabilizers.
+If $X$ has quasi-affine diagonal, then it is well-known that it is a stack for the fpqc topology \cite[Cor.~10.7]{MR1771927}.
+In general, it is only known that algebraic stacks satisfy effective descent for fppf coverings.
+Nonetheless, using that $\QCoh$ is a stack for the fpqc-topology and Tannaka duality, we are able to establish the following result. \begin{corollary} Let $X$ be a quasi-separated algebraic stack with affine stabilizers.
 Let $\pi\colon T'\to T$ be an fpqc covering such that $T$ is a locally excellent stack and $T'$ is locally noetherian.
-Then $X$ satisfies effective descent for $\pi$. \end{corollary} Another application concerns completions. \begin{corollary} Let $A$ be a noetherian ring and let $I\subseteq A$ be an ideal.
-Assume that $A$ is complete with respect to the $I$-adic topology.
-Let $X$ be a noetherian algebraic stack and consider the natural morphism
+Then $X$ satisfies effective descent for $\pi$. \end{corollary}